kangbb/expo-react-native-template/README.md

 $ lein shadow watch app
 $ epxo start
 ```

-Alternatively, download the repository and use `lein` to install it to native.
+Alternatively, download the repository and use `lein` to install it to locally.
+The you can use it as **above**.
 ```
 $ git clone https://github.com/kangbb/expo-react-native-template.git
 $ cd expo-react-native-template